Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 * The peers MUST NOT negotiate compression.
 * The session MUST be mutually authenticated (see {{mutual_auth}})

+[^add_which]: TODO: Add text which recommendations of RFC9325 must be followed and why
 ## Mutual authentication
 {: #mutual_auth }